csae1152/FarmHandFinch/README.md

 # FarmHandFinch
 Building Scala HTTPS API's with Finagle, Finch and Thrift.

-From the Finagle documentation at https://finagle.github.io/finch/
+Taken From the Finagle documentation at https://finagle.github.io/finch/

 The following example creates an HTTP server (powered by Finagle) that serves the only endpoint POST /time.
 This endpoint takes a Locale instance represented as JSON in request body and returns a current Time for this locale.